isomerpages/moe-christchurchsec/resources/2022/_posts/2022-12-20-post-Sec 1 Registration 2023.md

   margin-bottom:0in;margin-left:4.0pt;text-align:center;line-height:normal" align="center" class="MsoNormal"><span style="font-family:&quot;Arial&quot;,sans-serif;mso-fareast-font-family:&quot;Times New Roman&quot;;
   color:black">22 December (PM)</span></p></td></tr></tbody></table>

-<u>**Information for Financial Assistance Scheme (FAS) Application**</u><br>
+<u>Information for Financial Assistance Scheme (FAS) Application</u><br>
-If you wish to apply for Financial Assistance Scheme, please download a copy of the application form [here]().  <br>
+If you wish to apply for Financial Assistance Scheme, you can submit your application online via [https://go.gov.sg/moe-efas](https://go.gov.sg/moe-efas) and provide the relevant supporting documents.

-Upon completion, please submit the application form and the required supporting documents to the General Office.
-If your documents are in order, we will be able to process your application between 7 to 10 working days and we will notify you of the status accordingly.
-If not, we will process your application when the documents are completed.<br>
+Alternatively, you can download the application form from our school website and submit the completed form and relevant documents to the School’s General Office.
+You will be notified when your application has been approved. **You are strongly advised not to purchase any textbooks and/or uniform before knowing the outcome of your application as the School/Bookshop will not refund you should your application for MOE FAS be approved. **
-Do only proceed to come to school to purchase the school books and uniforms after your FAS application has been approved and you have been issued the CHR FAS letter of approval.
-Please do not purchase the books and uniforms before receiving the approval as you will not be reimbursed for any amount spent.

-<u>**Medical Appeal Exercise (MAE)**</u><br>
+<u>Medical Appeal Exercise (MAE)</u><br>
-Students who would like to request for a school transfer due to **serious medical conditions or physical impairments** will need to submit their appeal through the posted secondary school **in person** on <u>**22 December 2022 from 8.30am to 12pm.**</u>
+Students who would like to request for a school transfer due to **serious medical conditions or physical impairments** will need to submit their appeal through the posted secondary school **in person** on <u>22 December 2022 from 8.30am to 12pm.</u>

-<u>**First Day of School &amp; Secondary 1 Orientation**</u><br>
+<u>First Day of School &amp; Secondary 1 Orientation</u><br>
-Details for reporting on the first day of school and the Secondary 1 Orientation will be made available through Parents Gateway by 22 December 2022.<br>
+Details for reporting on the first day of school and the Secondary 1 Orientation will be made available through Parents Gateway by 22 December 2022 (pm).

-If students are unable to report to CHR on the first day of school in January 2023 due to valid reasons, please contact our General Office (No: 6893 3297) directly to confirm that you are taking up the place, and we will be able to reserve the place for you.
+If students are unable to report to CHR on the first day of school in January 2023 due to valid reasons, please email to the school ccss@moe.edu.sg  or reply to the PG notification to confirm that you are taking up the place, and we will be able to reserve the place for you.